flagsoft/yellow-developers/content/1-en/4-help/how-to-make-a-wiki.md

 ## Showing sidebar

 To show a sidebar create the file `content/shared/sidebar.md`.
-You can also create a `sidebar.md` in your wiki folder, the sidebar will then only be shown on pages in the same folder.
+You can also create a `sidebar.md` in your wiki folder and it will only be shown on pages in the same folder.
 Here's an example:

 ```
 ---